Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 Houston vs. Northern Kentucky Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at several sportsbooks.
+See the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite